DACS-BAKKER/maprouting-Elv100/README.md

 `WeightedGraphBuilder` encodes graphs as "adjacency matrix" where an array of `City.java`'s are the cities, which each have a `LinkedList.java` of connections.
 `USAEncoder.java` encodes any "map data" into a given graph.
 The three included are `usa.txt`, `usaMini.txt`, `usaTiny.txt`.
 `MinPQ.java` is the priority queue used in Dijkstra's Algorithm.
 It's implemented with a heap.
 It's generic, but currently takes in `PairNode.java`'s which store a given city's Index and Weight.
 The weight is calculated based on pervious nodes.

+## Notes
+For more complicated solves, the algorithm can take several seconds.
+Please wait for it to solve.
+Upon trying to isolate why it's so slow, I believe it's due to the "visited" linkedlist searches.
+Though it saves space, a long array might be faster.

+Though I tried graphics, I couldn't get them to work.
+They're not included here.
+Sorry.